janell-anderson/lightsout-reaction-game/project-worksheet.md

 Include the full list of features that you are considering for POST MVP

-- 1 Player
-- Reaction
+- 2 Players
-- Before lights go off there each will have a random delay
+- Both players can play and reset when the maximum has been reached
-- Store time data
+- Store one more set of time data
-- Have the average of time data
+- Have the average of both time data

 ## Functional Components